 Idem as above, but submit the job and don't wait for completion.
-Slurm will write stdout and stderr into slurm-JOBID.out on the first node used, so the current directory must be writable to you (e.g. preferably, your home dir).
+Slurm will report the JobID and write stdout and stderr into slurm-<JobId>.out on the first node used, so the current directory must be writable to you (e.g. preferably, your home dir).